1liu/kml2g1000/README.md

 # kml2g1000
-Convert FlightAware KML tracklogs to G1000 CSV for importing to ForeFlight
+Convert Foreflight KML tracklogs to G1000 CSV for importing to ForeFlight

 ## Usage
 1. Download KML tracklogs from foreflight.com